 I'm a bee!"

-- Claire of Questionable Content wants to be a Pungeon Master, but her puns rarely elicit anything a a disappointed silence.
+- Claire of Questionable Content wants to be a Pungeon Master, but her puns rarely elicit anything other than a disappointed silence.

 - Muh Phoenix: Cyclops, much to everybody else's annoyance.